ArkWist/chess/README.md

 ### Commands

-Before making a move, a player may:
+Before making a move, a player may
 * `save` the current game
 * `load` a previously saved game state
 * `quit` or `resign`
 * Request a `draw`

-Note: Only `quit` / `resign` don't require the opponent's agreement.

 ## About